-The overall interface is very bright and clean, everything is pretty easy to access.
+The overall interface is very bright and clean, and everything is pretty easy to access.
 There are nice attractive icons that allow you identify each application very fast.

 The Not So Good

-Of course this kano kit review wouldn’t be complete without pointing some of the downsides to the kit.
+Of course, this Kano kit review wouldn’t be complete without pointing some of the downsides to the kit.

-I ran into a few bugs whilst running some of the applications that come preinstalled on the operating system.
+I ran into a few bugs while running some of the applications that come preinstalled on the operating system.
 All of them very minor but I guess the best example was in the terminal quest application.
-It came up with a python error hitting enter however allowed me to continue on with the application without any interruption.
+It came up with a python error hitting enter however allowed me to continue with the application without any interruption.

 Another example was the YouTube application was throwing a device error and not allowing you to search or view any videos.
-Now as these are all programing issues I reckon the Kano team will have these all fixed up soon.
+Now as these are all programming issues I reckon the Kano team will have these all fixed up soon.

 There was a weird hissing noise coming from the speaker whenever I clicked on something or if it played any kind of sound.
-I am not sure if this is an issue with the current version of the Kano OS or the speaker that came in my kit.
-That said I didn’t think the sound quality of the speaker being very good so any other speaker would probably do just as well.
+I am not sure if this is an issue with the current version of the Kano OS or the speaker that came with my kit.
+That said I didn’t think the sound quality of the speaker is very good so any other speaker would probably do just as well.

 The Kano Kit Review Verdict

-If you’re looking at introducing your kids to technology then this is a fantastic kit and is a great tool for coding for kids.
+If you’re looking at introducing your kids to technology, then this is a fantastic kit and is a great tool for coding for kids.